 UCSF Global Health Research

-Students from all across UCSF come to the Makers Lab for a number of reasons: to relax, brainstorm, collaborate with students from other professional schools, unleash their natural creativity, as well as discuss clinical and educational problems from multiple perspectives.
+Students from all across UCSF come to the Makers Lab to relax, brainstorm, collaborate with students from other professional schools, unleash their natural creativity, as well as discuss clinical and educational problems from multiple perspectives.

 The physical space and equipment in the Makers Lab naturally leads to informal interprofessional learning opportunities outside of the classroom.
 Oh, and also a lot of fun and creativity (see video below of the DIY hologram created by School of Medicine student Parth Kumar)!